Man page: Manual sections

-(Section 3 tends to be the exception with the many suffixes for different languages.)
+(Section 3 tends to be the exception, with many suffixes for different languages.)

 Some versions of man cache the formatted versions of the last several pages viewed.
 One form is the cat page, simply piped to the pager for display.

 Layout

 All man pages follow a common layout that is optimized for presentation on a simple ASCII text display, possibly without any form of highlighting or font control.
 Sections present may include: